ffissore/connect-orientdb/Readme.md

 # connect-orientdb

-  [OrientDB](https://code.google.com/p/orient/) session store for Connect
+  [OrientDB](https://code.google.com/p/orient/) session store for Connect (or Connect based, like Express)
   Code is a CoffeeScript port to OrientDB from [connect-mongo](https://github.com/kcbanner/connect-mongo)

 ## Installation